nwmqpa/GTNH-CropAutomation/README.md

 ## Thanks

 I DID NOT WRITE MOST OF THE CODE.
 My repo is a fork from https://github.com/huchenlei/auto-crossbreeding/tree/improve_autocrossbreed which was originally authored by huchenlei and improved by xyqyear.
-Huge props to them for getting this off the ground.
+Huge props to them for getting this off the ground and allowing me to take it further.

 ## Notable Changes